SK8-PTY-LTD/SK8Tech_Document/en/introduction/README.md

 Based in Sydney and Shanghai, SK8Tech is an innovative Digital Solution company with craftman and entrepreneur spirits mounted deep in its root.

-## What is our vision

-We seek to develop a smarter future by dedicating our technical expertise to analyze, design, develop and deliver what our customers truly require.

-It's all about you and your idea, beacause we believe in wininng together.

 ## What do we do

 We provide one-stop Digital Solutions to small to medium business.
 Transform your culture and operations to execute more efficiently.